Approximately 20% of our current senior school girls receive some form of financial assistance to attend CLSG.

 Is financial assistance is available?

-Yes - Means-tested bursary funds exist to provide financial assistance to new pupils or, in some specific cases, to pupils already in the school.
+Yes –We are lucky to have a generous means-tested bursary fund to provide financial assistance to new pupils or, in some specific cases, to pupils already in the school.
 Means-tested bursaries may be awarded for entry at 11+ or 16+.
 Other bursaries and school prizes are awarded by benefactors of the school.
 A number of these are given to girls upon entrance to the Sixth Form to study specific subjects.

 How much assistance would I be entitled to?